Cheltenham Association Football League

-The Cheltenham Association Football League is a football competition based in England and has a total of four divisions.
-Its top division, Division One, sits at level 14 of the English football league system.
+The Cheltenham Association Football League is a football competition based in England and has a total of three divisions.
+Its top division, Premier Division, sits at level 14 of the English football league system.
 It is a feeder to the Gloucestershire Northern Senior League.

 The Cheltenham League is affiliated to the Gloucestershire County FA.

 Background

 The Cheltenham Association Football League is based in and around Cheltenham, providing league football for teams in a 50-mile radius of the town.
-From its humble beginnings in 1900, the league now boasts 4 divisions, comprising 53 teams and is a feeder league for the Gloucestershire Northern Senior League.
+From its humble beginnings in 1900, the league now boasts 3 divisions, comprising 39 teams and is a feeder league for the Gloucestershire Northern Senior League.

 Among the clubs that have left the Cheltenham League and now compete at a higher level are: